 In this article, we explore the benefits of keeping your home clean and organized, including the top 10 reasons why we love to clean our homes.

-There are several studies that point to the physical and mental health benefits of keeping a clean and tidy home.
-For example, in one study, participants who were at a higher risk of heart disease but cleaned their homes on a regular basis tended to be more healthy and active than those who didn’t.
+🩺 In one study, participants who were at a higher risk of heart disease but cleaned their homes regularly tended to be healthier and more active than those who didn’t.

 10 Reasons to Clean Your Home (And Love Doing It)